Wenyi Bao: English translation

 There does not appear to be a standard English translation for this publication, and various translations have been used: e.g. Literary Gazette, China Arts Gazette, China Literature and Art Gazette, etc.

 History

 Wen yi bao was first issued on 25 September 1949 (the week before the founding of the People's Republic of China.
 It was suspended between June 1966 and June 1978 (during the Cultural Revolution).
 Howard Goldblatt (1979) described the impact as follows:

 Since 2003 it has been issued three times a week.
-The editors of the paper have included Mao Dun 茅盾, Ding Ling 丁玲, Feng Xuefeng 冯雪峰, Zhang Guangnian 张光年 and Feng Mu 冯牧.
+The former editors of the paper have included Mao Dun 茅盾, Ding Ling 丁玲, Feng Xuefeng 冯雪峰, Zhang Guangnian 张光年 and Feng Mu 冯牧.